|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 14: Fly to Antananarivo

 Transfer to the Fort Dauphin airport for our flight to Antananarivo.
-On arrival, we will stop at a local market before lunch at a restaurant specializing in local Malagasy dishes.
-This afternoon, in the outskirts of the city, we visit the Akany Avoko orphanage.
-An eco-friendly refuge offering shelter, care and the opportunity to develop skills to enable their children to grow into self sufficient adults.
+Upon our arrival, we visit the Akany Avoko orphanage where we enjoy lunch.
+The Akany Avoko is an eco-friendly refuge offering shelter, care and the opportunity to develop skills to enable their children to grow into self sufficient adults.
 Arrive at our hotel in time to freshen up for dinner.
 Overnight in Antananarivo.

-We spend the morning driving to Perinet Reserve through the typical highland landscape of terraced rice paddies.
-The reserve is also known as Analamazaotra after the river which traverses it.
+We drive to Analamazaotra Special Reserve through the typical highland landscape of terraced rice paddies.
+The reserve was named after the river which traverses it.
 This afternoon we will have the first of several nature walks.
-The park is well known for it's nine species of lemur.
-Overnight in Perinet.
+The park is well known for its nine species of lemur.
+Overnight in Andasibe.

-We spend the day going deeper into the reserve, looking for the famous three foot tall indri, the largest of the lemur species and living for up to 80 years.
+We spend the day going deeper into the reserve, looking for the famous three foot tall indri, the largest of the lemur species and which can live for up to 30 years.
 They can jump upwards of 30 feet!
-Early in the morning, it is possible to hear it's haunting song which can be heard for several miles.
-We will be on the watch for grey bamboo lemurs, re-fronted lemurs and chameleon's, of which eight species are found here.
+Early in the morning, it is possible to hear their haunting song which can be heard for several miles.
+We will be on the watch for grey bamboo lemurs, common brown lemurs and chameleon's, of which eight species are found here.
 There are 24 species of amphibians including some endemic to this reserve.
-Bird life is also abundant and we will spend much of the day hiking in the reserve.
-Overnight in Perinet.
+Bird life is also abundant.
+We will spend much of the day hiking in the reserve.
+Overnight in Andasibe.

 Depart reserve mid morning for a leisurely drive back to Antananarivo.
 Free time in the afternoon for last minute shopping before our farewell dinner.
 Overnight in Antananarivo.